adamhstewart/doip-docs/docs/class-commands.md

 ### Hunter's Mark
 To track the uses and set the "Marked" effect on the combatant `!cast "Hunter's mark" -t GO1`

-To add damage, us "mark" in the attack on your marked combatant.
+To add damage, use "mark" in the attack on your marked combatant.
 For example, `!attack longbow mark -t GO1` attacks GO1 and adds the Hunter's Mark damage automatically.

 *Unfortunately, this automation requires the player to remember which combatant is "marked" and to apply the "mark" snippet to the command manually.*